noopkat/ms-bing-speech-service/README.md

 ## Usage

-### Bing Speech
+### Microsoft Speech API

-You'll first need to [create a Microsoft Bing Speech API key](https://azure.microsoft.com/en-us/services/cognitive-services).
+You'll first need to [create a Microsoft Speech API key](https://azure.microsoft.com/en-us/services/cognitive-services).
 You can do this while logged in to the Azure Portal.

 The following code will get you up and running with the essentials: